SpikingJ/spikingj.github.io/_pages/about.md

 Prior to that, I obtained my PhD degree at King's College London, supervised by Prof. Osvaldo Simeone.

 My research interests focus on neuromorphic computing and its applications in wireless communications.
-If it aligns with your interests, please feel free to reach out.
+If you are interested in my research, please feel free to reach out.

 ### Academic Activities